daye-oa/Data-Science-Projects/README.md

 # Data-Science-Projects

-# The Purpose of this to work onm differnet Data set to improve our skill amd experience
+# The Purpose of this reop is to work on differnet Data set to improve our skill amd experience

 The Data set we'll be working on will be uploaded per project.